thirdweb-dev/js/packages/react-native-adapter/README.md

 ### 1. Install the packages

-Using your favorite pacakge manager, install all the require dependencies
+Using your favorite package manager, install all the required dependencies

 ```shell
 npx expo install thirdweb @thirdweb-dev/react-native-adapter